Immersive Disney experience now open in Las Vegas, other US cities: ‘You’re there in person’

 “It is so wonderful to be immersed in our movies, all surrounded … it is so glorious,” said Dorothy McKim, a member of the creative team.
 “There are just so many surprises in all of our films that everybody will be able to relate to.”

-The immersive Disney Animation experience is also showing in 10 other U.S. cities: Atlanta; Boston; Columbus, Ohio; Cleveland, Dallas, Denver, Detroit, Minneapolis, Nashville and San Antonio.
-Most are currently open for ticketed visitors, though some are scheduled to start showings in coming weeks.
+The immersive Disney Animation experience is also shown in 10 other U.S. cities: Atlanta; Boston; Columbus, Ohio; Cleveland, Dallas, Denver, Detroit, Minneapolis, Nashville, and San Antonio.
+Most are currently open for ticketed visitors, though some are scheduled to start showings in the coming weeks.

 The Disney Animation Immersive Experience debuted in Toronto, Ontario, in December 2022, according to Forbes, which described the show as “the latest landmark in the rather sudden explosion of interest in immersive experiences.”